The Rules of Formal Dining Etiquette

 Let’s repeat that.
 You’ve sat down.
-There is the napkin.
+There is a napkin.
 Leave it!
 Wait for your cue.

 Place your napkin on your lap, completely unfolded if it is a small luncheon napkin or in half, lengthwise, if it is a large dinner napkin.
 Do not shake it open.

-The napkin rests on the lap till the end of the meal.
+The napkin rests on the lap until the end of the meal.
 Place the napkin in loose folds to the left of your plate.